usyless/Derpibooru-Tag-Autocomplete/README.md

 # Derpibooru Tag Autocomplete
-Altertnative tag autocompletion for derpibooru.org, with infinite scroll, using the available API or using a local list of tags
+An alternative tag autocompletion for derpibooru.org, using either a combination of local autocomplete and its API, or with a fully local autocomplete

 ## Use Instructions
 - No setup required, just install the extension.